equalframework/equal-doc/docs/usage/views.md

 !!!
 Note
     When an `usage` property is set in the schema of the entity, the widget is adapted accordingly.
-For example, when a field has its **type** set as `float` and its **usage** set to `amount/percent`, in view mode, it is displayed as an integer value followed by a '%' sign (e.g: 0.01 is converted to "'1%'').
+For example, when a field has its **type** set as `float` and its **usage** set to `amount/percent`, in view mode, it is displayed as an integer value between 0 an 100, and followed by a '%' sign.
+For instance "0.12" is converted to "'12%'').